How to Make your First Email Marketing Campaign Successful in 10 Simple Steps

 Finding the right HTML email template

-You can either build an email template on your own by using any modern email drag-n-drop builder, or order it from a professional designer, or code on your own if you have enough skills.
+You can either build an email template on your own by using any modern email editor, or order it from a professional designer, or code on your own if you have enough skills.

 Though, the easiest way is to choose one from our library which contains more than 300 prepared HTML email templates.